Labiri/clis-wrapper/README.md

 # CORS Configuration
 CORS_ORIGINS=["*"]

-# Chat Mode Configuration
+# Progress Indicator Configuration
-# Chat mode is activated per-request by using model names with suffixes:
+# Progress indicators are controlled per-request by using model names with suffixes:
-# -chat: Enable chat mode (no progress markers)
+# -chat: Standard mode (no progress markers)
-# -chat-progress: Enable chat mode with streaming progress indicators
+# -chat-progress: Standard mode with streaming progress indicators
 # Example: claude-3-5-sonnet-20241022-chat-progress

-# Chat Mode Session Cleanup
+# Session Cleanup
-# Set to false to disable automatic Claude Code session cleanup in chat mode
+# Set to false to disable automatic Claude Code session cleanup
 # When disabled, sessions will appear in Claude's /resume command
-CHAT_MODE_CLEANUP_SESSIONS=true
+CLEANUP_SESSIONS=true

 # Cleanup delay in minutes (default: 720 = 12 hours)
 # Sessions are tracked and cleaned up after this delay